lavollmer/portfolio-lauradev/README.md

 ## Overview

 This project was a software developer portfolio for myself.
-I included technical skills, latest projects, about section and contact.
+I included technical skills, latest projects, education, continous learning section, about section and contact information.

 ## Screenshots